 The WD My Cloud Home is very compact in size as compared to those bulky NAS devices.
 But, it is way bigger than any single-drive external hard drive.
 The diamond layout design on its bottom looks just impressive.
 However, the upper half of the part is plain white-colored.
 So, on your table, it will look like something gorgeous.

 We are talking about the single hard drive variant.
 But, it also has a double-hard drive version which is a bit wider than this one.

 The white light at its center is going to give a professional feel.
 During the startup, it will come up with a breathing effect.

-If you want to know about its dimensions, below are the number given for you.
+If you want to know about its dimensions, below are the numbers given for you.

 |6.91 inches (175.5 mm)